omega-coder/flowshop_scheduling_problem/README.md

 Not all algorithms are implemented in this repo, until now, only johnson's algorithm is implemented which only works for a 2 machine problem.

-# TODO

-1. Implement solution with CDS and NEH heuristics.
-2. Make a Branch and Bound solution

-# Deployment
+## Deployment

-`A python virtual environement is strongly advised (Optional)`
+A python virtual environement is strongly advised (Optional)

 1. Install requirements